trebisky/Rockchip/bare_hello/README.md

 loaded (via network tftp).
 This gets placed onto an SD card and gets started directly by the bootrom.

+I have subsequently learned how to download files of this sort to the board via a USB cable (see usb_load).
+You can build bare_ddr.bin which is intended to run in DDR ram at address 0, after usb_load has downloaded the ddr tool to SRAM.

 Now that I have the bare_blink demo to work, I would like to emit messages via the console uart.
 This was easy when I was being loaded from U-Boot because the uart initialization had already